Context LatticeBy Private Memory Corp

 Orchestrator gets better at memory recall over time

 The orchestrator uses a learning schema from feedback signals to rerank results and improve retrieval precision over time.
-This is reinforced by RAG through Letta archival memory, alongside Qdrant, Mongo raw, MindsDB, and memory-bank fallback.
+Fast staged reads prioritize topic rollups, Qdrant, and postgres-pgvector, while deep continuation incorporates MindsDB, Mongo raw, Letta, and memory-bank.

-Read the detailed rollout notes on the Updates page.
+Read the detailed rollout notes on the Updates page and the execution plan on the V3 Roadmap.

 How it all works together